Samuele-Topi/musicarchive/README.md

 ## ✨ Features

-- **📂 Smart Library Sync**: Automatically scans your local `public/music` folder and populates your database.
-No more manual track entry!
+- **📂 Automatic Background Sync**: The app watches your `public/music` folder in real-time.
+Just drop your files, and they appear in the library instantly!
-- **⬆️ Effortless Uploads**: Drag & drop MP3 files, and watch them organize themselves into `public/music/{Artist}/{Album}/`.
+- **⬆️ Effortless Uploads**: Drag & drop MP3 files via the UI, or manage the folder directly.
 - **🖼️ Rich Metadata & Covers**: All album cover art and track details are read directly from your MP3s' ID3 tags.
-Artist images can be manually uploaded.
-Beautifully displayed, no extra files!
+- **📦 Smart Downloads**: Download full albums or artist discographies as ZIP files, or grab individual tracks with ease.
 - **🌐 Intuitive Browsing**: Explore your collection in a gorgeous album grid, or switch to detailed track and artist views.
 - **▶️ Seamless Playback**: A persistent global player with queue management keeps the music flowing.
 - **🔍 Quick Search**: Find your favorite tunes by artist, album, or track name in an instant.